brightsparklabs/appcli/README.md

 - Store any Jinja2 variable definitions you wish to use in your configuration template files in `resources/settings.yml`.
-- Store any appcli stack specific variables in `resources/stack-settings.yml`.
+- Store any appcli stack specific keys in `resources/stack-settings.yml`.
 - Store your `docker-compose.yml`/`docker-compose.yml.j2` file in `resources/templates/baseline/`.
 - Configuration files (Jinja2 compatible templates or otherwise) can be stored in one of two locations: